5hubh4m/bril-scala/README.md

 sbt assembly
 ```

-This will build a fat JAR for the project which the script `scripts/run_test` can call for you with the right `mainClass`,
+This will build a fat JAR for the project which the script `scripts/run` can call for you with the right `mainClass`,
 and is what `turnt` uses.
-Run the tests in the `tests` directory using:
+Run the tests in the `test` directory using:

 ```
-cd tests/
+cd test/
-turnt *.bril
+turnt */*.bril
 ```